Sainsbury's: Slogans

 Sainsbury's was a sponsor of the Paralympic Summer Games in London 2012 and it was the largest sponsorship signing in the history of the Games.

 Street name

 When Sainsbury's opened its new supermarket in Kingston upon Thames on part of the site of the former Kingston Power Station in the 2000s, a decision was made to name a new road leading to the supermarket "Sury Basin", a pun on the name of "Surrey" (Kingston's historic county) but in fact an anagram of the company's name.

 Staffing

 In 2010, Sainsbury's opened seven food colleges that teach fishmongery, butchery, breadmaking and confectioning.
 21,000 staff have been trained at these venues so far.
-Qualifications can be gained through in house training, and so far 15,400 staff have been awarded City and Guild qualifications.
+Qualifications can be gained through training given in-house, and so far 15,400 staff have been awarded City and Guild qualifications.

 'Our Sainsbury's' is a social and information website for staff to use to access staff benefits and information, and to interact with other colleagues.